ietf-rats-wg/draft-eat-mt/draft-ietf-rats-eat-media-type.md

 : n/a

 Optional parameters:
 : "eat_profile" (EAT profile in string format.
-OIDs MUST use the dotted-decimal notation.
+OIDs must use the dotted-decimal notation.
 The parameter value is case-insensitive.)

 Encoding considerations: